v-xuto/innerloop-typespec-authoring-benchmark/cases/LongRunningOperation/03004-arm-tags-fix/case.md

 find the extra tags in the oldNormalizedSwagger.json and locate on the releated typesspec operation then fix the typespec code.

-Specific fix method woud be like as below:
+Afer fix, codes woud be like as below:

 ``` ts
 @armResourceOperations(#{ allowStaticRoutes: true, omitTags: true })